preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Viva Engage community
 ----------------------
-The following setting is available for a Viva Engage community (former Yammer community - image will be replaced soon) template for Setup:
+The following setting is available for a Viva Engage community (former Yammer community - image will be replaced soon) template for Setup (image will be replaced soon):

 .. image:: teamwork-yammer-community-612.png